For the users of the Meridian Multimedia Platform

-In addition to the standard selection method presented earlier, the user can use the map search engine.
+In addition to the before-mentioned standard method of selecting maps, the user can also use the map search engine.
 To do this, select the magnifier icon 1 from the top menu (always located in the top right corner of the browser window).

-This will open a new window in which we can search the map by tag - by clicking the Filter by tag field 2 or by entering the search phrase in the Search field 3.
+This will open a new window where we can find a map through the use of associated tags by clicking the Filter by tag field 2, or by entering the searched phrase in the Search field 3.

-Entering the search phrase in the Filter by tag field narrows the selection list with tags.
+Entering the searched phrase in the Filter by tag field narrows down the selection list.

-In case of incorrect map download or problems with the download itself, it is possible to download it again without refreshing the browser window.
+In case of incorrect map download or problems with the download itself, it is possible to download the map again without having to refresh the browser window.

-To do this, being in the map viewing window, click the icon and then Reload 1.
+To do this, open the map viewing window, click the icon and then Reload 1.

-The platform is designed in such a way that no additional user actions are needed to display the maps correctly.
+The platform is designed in such a way that no additional effort from the user is required in order to display the maps correctly.

-Due to the possibility of using the Platform on devices of different sizes of the displayed image in the case of maps, we recommend using the Settings button 1.
+Due to the possibility of using the Platform on devices of different image display sizes, we recommend using the Settings button 1 when it comes to maps.
 It allows you to adjust the map scale to the size of the screen, monitor, interactive whiteboard, tablet or the image from a projector.

-To do this, click the Settings button 1 while in the map viewing window.
-This will display a window in which you will be able to adjust the map scale.
+In order to do that, click the Settings button 1 in the map viewing window.
+This will result in a window in which you will be able to adjust the map scale.

-2 Adjusting the map scale to the monitor screen: to get the correct map scale on the computer screen, enter into the text box the diagonal measurement of the screen (in inches) on which the map is displayed.
+2 Adjusting the map scale to the monitor screen: to get the correct map scale on a computer screen, enter into the text box the diagonal measurement (in inches) of the screen on which the map is being displayed.

-3 Adjusting the map scale for display using a projector or an interactive board: to get the correct map scale on the image of a projector or an interactive board, enter one of the dimensions (width, height or diagonal) of the displayed image in the text box, then select the appropriate unit of measure (centimeters or inches), and which dimension was entered.
+3 Adjusting the map scale for display on a projector or an interactive board: to get the correct map scale on the image proceeding from a projector or an interactive board, enter one of the dimensions (width, height or diagonal) of the displayed image into the text box, then select the appropriate unit of measure (centimeters or inches), and specify which dimension has been entered.